Please update the form to fix the errors and resubmit.

-Life is full of goals big and small whether you realize it or not.
+Life is full of goals, big and small, whether you realize it or not.
 Working harder is to reach your goal of a certain level of income.
 Reading more books is to help you achieve the goal of gaining more knowledge.
 We need goals to keep us motivated.

 A lot of the time, goals can be the reason why we take action.
 One very important key to remember when making goals is to start small.
-That’s not to say that you shouldn’t have your sights set on the ultimate goal, but breaking the process up into many smaller and more reachable goals in the beginning is a lot more realistic.
+That’s not to say that you shouldn’t have your sights set on the ultimate goal, but breaking the process up into many smaller and more reachable goals, in the beginning, is a lot more realistic.

 You are basically paving the way to the goal slowly but surely.
 If your goal is to be able to run 5k nonstop by the end of the month, increasing the distance little by little will help get you there.

 Sit down and take some time to think about what your end goal is.
-After you have clearly identified it, you can then start to set smaller more easily achievable goals that will help lead you there.
+After you have clearly identified it, you can then start to set smaller, more easily achievable goals that will help lead you there.

 Every smaller milestone you accomplish along the way will give you a boost of confidence and the motivation to keep going!

 Your attitude towards working out can make all the difference.
 As many self-help gurus often say, it’s all about your state of mind.
 The way you choose to look at something can greatly affect your mindset.
-So, you if you dislike exercising because you fill your mind with negative thoughts beforehand, just change the narrative.
+So, if you dislike exercising because you fill your mind with negative thoughts beforehand, just change the narrative.

 Instead of thinking, “Oh no, I have to do 5 more sets of squats.”
 You should be thinking, “Yes!
-After these 5 sets I am that much closer to my summer body!”
+After these 5 sets, I am that much closer to my summer body!”

-Gradually, you will be able to shift your thought process into a more positive one, and at the same time making exercise a fun part of your day.
+Gradually, you will be able to shift your thought process into a more positive one and, at the same time making exercise a fun part of your day.

 Take some time out every day to work out.
 Once something consistently becomes a part of your routine, it will develop into a habit.
 When it gets to this point, it will take little to no effort to stick to it!

 Try not to give yourself any excuses as to why you cannot take the time to workout today.
-Instead, a good way is to schedule your activities around working out (properly prioritized of course).
+Instead, a good way is to schedule your activities around working out (properly prioritized, of course).

 If the day is really just too busy and you are completely wiped out after a busy day, you can make subtle changes in your life to get more movement in.
 For example, you can choose to bike to work instead of driving.
 Take the stairs instead of the elevator to even get 10 minutes of extra physical activity in.